micc83/lazyResp/README.md

 ### Lazy loading

 Actually i didn't add much to a standard lazy loading script.
-When small screen images get into the viewport the high quality image is loaded saving bandwidth,thanks to [jQuery ReVIEW](https://github.com/resrcit/ReVIEW) for the viewport visibily code.
+When small screen images get into the viewport (check on scroll event or manually) high quality images are loaded saving bandwidth, thanks to [jQuery ReVIEW](https://github.com/resrcit/ReVIEW) for the viewport visibily code.